-• Exams and Grading (READ this section CAREFULLY)
+Exams and Grading (READ this section CAREFULLY)

-EXAMS: There will be 12 exams given during the course, AND the Syllabus quiz.
-Your lowest exam grade of these 13 scores will be dropped.
-Therefore, your 12 highest exam/quiz scores will be used in the calculation of your grade.
+EXAMS: There will be 12 exams given during the course, and the Syllabus quiz.
+Your lowest exam grade/quiz will be dropped.
+Therefore, your 12 highest exam scores will be used in the calculation of your grade.
 Each exam will consist of 25 multiple choice and true/false questions worth 4 points each, for a total of 100 points.
 You MUST complete the exams BEFORE 11:59 PM on the assigned due date of the exam.
-If you submit the exam at 11:59 on the due date, it is LATE!
 Failure to complete the exam by the due date will result in a ZERO for that exam.
 You will have 90 minutes and 2 attempts to complete your exams.
-However, the 2nd attempt may have "new" exam questions.
+However, the 2nd attempt will probably have "new" exam questions.
 Therefore, you must be prepared BEFORE you begin the exam.
 Due to the nature of the material and the level of difficulty, studying for the exams is vital.
 If you fail to prepare and study for the exams, you will not be able to complete the exam in 90 minutes.
 I have listed additional IMPORTANT points about taking the exams on line:

 - 1. Once you click "Begin" on an exam, you must complete the entire exam before submitting.
 You CANNOT stop the exam, close your browser, or turn off your computer.
 If you do, you must begin the exam again and you will have a whole new set of questions. - 2.
 DO NOT WAIT UNTIL THE LAST FEW SECONDS to click "Save and Submit" when you take the exams.
 This could result in the system not accepting your exam.
 Again, you must be prepared BEFORE you take the exam or you will run out of time.
 You must submit the exam BEFORE 11:59pm on the due date.
-If you submit at 11:59pm, your exam will be late, you will receive a ZERO for the exam.
-Click the "SAVE" button after you answer each question. - 3.
+If you submit at 11:59pm, your exam will be late, you will receive a ZERO for the exam. - 3.
+Click the "SAVE" button after you answer each question. - 4.
 MAKE SURE YOU HAVE A GOOD INTERNET CONNECTION BEFORE the due date!!
-If you experience computer and/or internet malfunctions during an exam, it is considered an incomplete test and if it is close to submission time, you will not have time to retake the test.
+If you experience computer and/or internet malfunctions during an exam, it is considered an incomplete test and if it is close to 11:59pm, you will not have time to retake the test.
 As a result, the incomplete test will be used as your lowest exam grade for the course and your ONE exam drop will be used on the incomplete exam.
-NO EXCEPTIONS! - 4.
-THERE WILL BE NO MAKE-UP EXAMS! - 5.
-You may take any exam before the due date of that exam, however, NO EXAM MAY BE TAKEN AFTER THE SCHEDULED DUE DATE!

-6. Due to the nature of using "randomized" exam questions, there will be times that a "poorly worded" exam question or "poorly worded answer choices" will be in the randomized pool of questions.
+NO EXCEPTIONS! - 5.
+THERE WILL BE NO MAKE-UP EXAMS! - 6.
+You may take any exam before the due date of that exam, however, NO EXAM MAY BE TAKEN AFTER THE SCHEDULED DUE DATE! - 7.
+Due to the nature of using "randomized" exam questions, there will be times that a "poorly worded" exam question or "poorly worded answer choices" will be in the randomized pool of questions.
 I am aware of this problem and I can assure you that I make adjustments for these types of problems.
-A curve will be given at the end of the course to give EVERYONE credit for these imperfect and/or incorrect questions.
+A curve will be given at the end of the course to give EVERYONE credit for these imperfect questions.